mosampaio/dev-test/README.md

 ./gradlew shadowJar
 ```

+It generates the far jar under `{project_path}/build/libs/`.

 ## How to run it

 ```bash
 java -jar GoEuroTest.jar "CITY_NAME"
 ```

-After it runs, it should print the generated file path.
+It should print the generated file path.

 ### FAQ